bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:36:13

-At some point there may be some things that they'll need a tweak to Bitcoin Core for in order to make it work.
+At some point, there may be some things that they'll need a tweak to Bitcoin Core for in order to make it work.

 NVK: 00:36:19

 That's often how it is, right?
-Like the business will have this thing, but then they need a few little tweaks to Bitcoin so that like their thing actually works in a sort of like performant way,right?
+Like the business will have this thing, but then they need a few little tweaks to Bitcoin so that like their thing actually works in a sort of performant way, right?

 James O'Beirne: 00:36:30

 And I mean, you could imagine that in many cases, a business might make those tweaks and they might just run a patched version of Bitcoind.
 Like in the case of mining, I know there are people out there who want to solo mine, who don't want to use stratum because there's a tremendous amount of overhead in terms of doing the paper share accounting and all that.
 And what they really would like is to get frequent block template pushes, right?
-And that's something that you can kind of just like patch onto Bitcoin and run in a pretty low risk way.
+And that's something that you can kind of just patch onto Bitcoin and run in a pretty low-risk way.
-I mean, obviously there's a little bit of annoyance having to have a deploy pipeline that like patches a version of Bitcoin builds it, but it's not that a huge deal.
+I mean, obviously, there's a little bit of annoyance having to have a deploy pipeline that patches a version of Bitcoin that builds it, but it's not that a huge deal.
-So I really, I mean, my take is like, I don't see anybody pushing for changes in Bitcoin in any kind of a, like setting aside malignance, but like in a sort of thoughtless way, I think, you know, a lot of the say stuff that like Blockstream is experimenting with, you know, the op codes that they have for transaction introspection, like that obviously has applications for their liquid stuff, but you can make the argument that that stuff is very generally useful, and it's research that's really worth doing.
+So I really, I mean, my take is like, I don't see anybody pushing for changes in Bitcoin in any kind of a, like setting aside malignance, but like in a sort of thoughtless way, I think, you know, a lot of the say stuff that like Blockstream is experimenting with, you know, the opcodes that they have for transaction introspection, like that obviously has applications for their liquid stuff, but you can make the argument that that stuff is very generally useful, and it's research that's really worth doing.
 So I think at this stage of the game, I really don't see anything, even if you're talking about consensus proposals that are anywhere near the sort of nature of like, say, the block size increase proposals, which even then, I mean, maybe a lot of people who wanted the block size increase, maybe their motivations were probably genuine in the sense that they just want to see Bitcoin scale.
 Yeah, they want to lower the fees.
 They want to see Bitcoin adoption continue and so on and so forth.
-But yeah, at this stage in the game, like maybe there will come a time where we see proposals that are kind of at the expense of some particular user group.
+But yeah, at this stage in the game, like maybe there will come a time when we see proposals that are kind of at the expense of some particular user group.
 But I think right now, luckily, everybody just wants to see Bitcoin prosper, as far as I can tell.

 Sjors Provoost: 00:38:24

-The Segway2x thing was interesting to watch that, because there were attempts to increase the block size, like smaller pull requests, by experienced developers like Gavin.
+The Segwit2x thing was interesting to watch that because there were attempts to increase the block size, like smaller pull requests, by experienced developers like Gavin.
 But they never really got through.
-But then once a bunch of companies decided that they wanted to sequit to X alternative client, they forked the repo and hired, I think they, I don't know if they paid him, but I'm assuming they paid Garzik to do it.
+But then once a bunch of companies decided that they wanted to Segwit2x alternative client, they forked the repo and hired, I think they, I don't know if they paid him, but I'm assuming they paid Garzik to do it.
 So that's an example of you can hire an existing developer to do something specific for you.
 And this didn't work out because it was just too hard for one person to do.

 ## Who chooses what gets merged?
 NVK: 00:39:00

-Yeah, so that's sort of like leads me to sort of like the next thing, which is like who chooses what gets merged and how does something gets actually merged because You know if one thing I think a lot of people already understand is that like changes are excruciatingly reviewed, right?
+Yeah, so that sort of like leads me to sort of like the next thing, which is like who chooses what gets merged and how does something gets actually merged because You know if one thing I think a lot of people already understand is that like changes are excruciatingly reviewed, right?
 Even minute changes.
-And that's likely why we don't see malicious changes attempts, right?
+And that's likely why we don't see malicious change attempts.
 Because you become very clear, very fast.
-So who are the people who, you know, gets to merge it?
+So who are the people who, you know, get to merge it?

 James O'Beirne: 00:39:31

-It's a really subtle and difficult thing to explain because on the one hand, the line that we all like to recite is that maintainers are just janitors and really They act as a kind of conduit to express the broader desires of the technical community.
+It's a really subtle and difficult thing to explain because, on the one hand, the line that we all like to recite is that maintainers are just janitors and really They act as a kind of conduit to express the broader desires of the technical community.
 And like at face value, that's absolutely true.
-The more complicated nuanced reality is that oftentimes maintainers are seen as like technical leaders.
+The more complicated nuanced reality is that oftentimes maintainers are seen as technical leaders.
 They are in that position for a reason because people broadly trust their judgment.
-And so people, whether they subconscious or not, they pay a lot of attention to what those maintainers are doing and what they like.
+And so people, whether they subconsciously or not, they pay a lot of attention to what those maintainers are doing and what they like.

 NVK: 00:40:12